 NDC is an industry acronym that stands for National Drug Code.
-It is a unique 10-digit code that is universal for human drugs in the United States.
-It is present on all drug packages in the U.S. Payers require this information on claims when processing for payment.
+It is a unique 10-digit code that is universal for human drugs in the United States and is present on all drug packages in the U.S. Payers require this information on claims when processing them for payment.

 - The first set of numbers in the NDC identifies the labeler, such as the drug manufacturer, repackager, or distributor.

 - The second set of numbers is the product code, which identifies the specific strength, dosage form (i.e, capsule, tablet, liquid), and formulation of a drug for a specific labeler.